vraic/harvest-app/README.md

 ## Getting Started

 1. Clone this repo to your local/dev environment
-2. Change directory to `harvest-app` and start the web server:
+2. Change into the directory you've just cloned and start the web server:

    ```bash
    $ cd harvest-app